International Space Station

 Zarya ("Dawn") Module

 Zarya's construction was funded by NASA and undertaken in Moscow by Boeing and the Khrunichev State Research and Production Space Center.
-Following its launch, it was put through a series of tests before being commanded to fire its two large engines to climb to a circular orbit 386 kilometers high.
+Following its launch, it was put through a series of tests before being commanded to fire its two large engines to climb to a circular orbit 386 km high.
 The module's engines and 36 steering jets had a six-ton reservoir of propellant to enable altitude and orientation changes.
 Its side docking ports are used by Russia's Soyuz piloted spacecraft and Progress remotely-controlled supply vehicles.
 As assembly progressed, Zarya's roles were assumed by other Station elements and it is now used primarily as a passageway, docking port and fuel storage site.

 Unity Node 1

 The Unity Node is a connecting passageway to living and work areas of the ISS.
 It was the first major US-built component of the station.
 Unity Node was delivered during STS-88 on Space Shuttle Endeavour in December 1998.
 The Pressurized Mating Adapter 1 was prefitted to its aft port.
 The crews conducted three space walks to attach Pressurized Mating Adapter 1 to the Zarya Control Module.
 This was the second International Space Station Assembly Flight and was designated 2A.